roman-allen/FSFilterDriver/README.md

 # FSFilterDriver

-FSFilterDriver is a Windows file system driver which allows to block and unblock access to certain files at real-time.
-Blocking access on file system level allows to prevent any Windows service or application from opening a file for reading or writing even if they are owner of the file, running under Administrator rights or under "System" account.
-This could be useful for protecting sensitive files from undesired access and even for preventing Windows itself from changing certain files.
+FSFilterDriver is a Windows file system driver that allows you to block and unblock access to certain files in real-time.
+Blocking access at the file system level prevents any Windows service or application from opening a file for reading or writing, even if they are the owner of the file, running under Administrator rights, or under the "System" account.
+This can be useful for protecting sensitive files from unwanted access and even for preventing Windows itself from changing certain files.

 ## Key features
 * Driver has black and white lists of processes which can/cannot access blocked file